What Is Extreme Gerrymandering?

 Of course, there is a danger for gerrymanderers.
 The trick is not to spread your voters out so much that districts become vulnerable to flipping to the other party in the normal give and take of electoral politics.

 Fortunately for gerrymanderers – and unfortunately for the rest of us – this is becoming easier to do with “Big Data” and advancements in technology.
-If it works, gerrymanderers will have succeeded in creating the worst of all worlds – a map that both is uncompetitive and skewed in favor of one party.
+And when gerrymanderers succeed, they create the worst of all worlds – a map that both is uncompetitive and skewed in favor of one party.

 How can you tell when a map is an extreme gerrymander?

-Although people often focus on individual districts when they talk about partisan gerrymandering, the extreme gerrymandering being challenged in Wisconsin and other states involves looking at the map as a whole to gauge whether a map results in an unfair allocation of seats between parties.
+Although people often focus on individual districts when they talk about partisan gerrymandering, the extreme gerrymandering being challenged in North Carolina and Maryland also involves looking at the map as a whole to gauge whether a map results in an unfair allocation of seats between parties.

-To figure that out, one starting point are mathematical measures like the efficiency gap or mean-median difference.
-These and other similar statistical measures are powerful diagnostic tools that can help courts identify when a particular distribution of seats is statistically unlikely to be random – or at least when a map needs to be looked at more closely.
+Mathematical and statistical measures can be powerful diagnostic tools that can help courts identify when a particular distribution of seats is statistically unlikely to be random – or at least when a map needs to be looked at more closely.
 Computer simulations that create hundreds and even thousands of random maps also can help point to situations where something is likely amiss.

 But statistical bias is not the end of the inquiry.